Discover more from iKyu

 He was prepping up the setup for the Public Offering.

-He strategically planned out Pixar’s IPO, just a week after their gigantic release of the first Fully-Computer generated Animated film, Toy Story.
+He strategically planned out Pixar’s IPO8, just a week after their gigantic release of the first Fully-Computer generated Animated film, Toy Story.

 Anything could have happened, but it made history!